 Burcot Court has its own communal restaurant/dining room that provides a substantial meal every day, usually at lunchtime.
 Meals are not included in the service charge but are available at cost to all Owners.
-Meals will be taken on a tray to anyone who has requested one and is too unwell to leave their apartment.
+For a small fee, meals will be taken on a tray to anyone who has requested one and is too unwell to leave their apartment.
 Guests are always welcome and any special dietary requirements are catered for.
 Evening meals and themed dinners are regularly held at the Court.

 There are many more staff than are generally found in traditional sheltered housing.
 A Manager and team of Duty Managers work in shifts and somebody is always present, twenty-four hours a day.
-The monthly service charge covers the cost of external maintenance and upkeep of the grounds, one-and-a-half hours of domestic assistance per week per individual property, as well as an hour per property devoted to the cleaning of the communal areas.
+The monthly service charge covers the cost of external maintenance and upkeep of the grounds, one-and-a-half hours of domestic assistance per week per individual property, as well as allocated hours to service the communal areas.